ocp-workshop-wf/bootcamp/module6/README.md

 - **Use case**: If you have been developing applications for a while, you have probably had the pleasure of dealing with an application that crashed unexpectedly after running successfully for a while.
 When this happens to an OpenShift Application that has `liveness checks` configured, OpenShift will automatically restart the pod for many types of workloads..

 - Both Readiness and Liveness Probes have a few options available.
-The most common option for `REST APIs` is the `HTTP GIT probe`.
+The most common option for `REST APIs` is the `HTTP GET probe`.
 This type of probe makes HTTP requests to your pod at specified intervals and reports `success` if the response code is between `200` and `399`.
-This is a natural fit for arrest API, and it should be your go-to Readiness and Liveness Probe solution unless you have a good reason to do otherwise.
-For applications that aren't serving arrest API, there's also an escape hatch present in the form of the Command execution probe.
+This is a natural fit for REST API, and it should be your go-to Readiness and Liveness Probe solution unless you have a good reason to do otherwise.
+For applications that aren't serving REST API, there's also an escape hatch present in the form of the Command execution probe.
 Also we got the most common check which is `TCP check`.

 **Startup probe** A startup probe verifies whether the application within a container is started.
 This can be used to adopt liveness checks on slow starting containers, avoiding them getting killed by the kubelet before they are up and running.
   - Why use a Startup Probe?